 |View printer-friendly version|

-St. Louis, Missouri, September 12, 2012 - Spartech Corporation (NYSE:SEH), a leading producer of plastic sheet, compounds, and packaging solutions, announced today operating results for the third quarter of 2012.
+St. Louis, Missouri, December 13, 2012 - Spartech Corporation (NYSE:SEH), a leading producer of plastic sheet, compounds, and packaging solutions, announced today operating results for the fourth quarter of 2012.

-Gross margin per pound sold increased from 11.5 cents for the three months ended July 30, 2011 to 12.2 cents for the three months ended August 4, 2012.
-The gross margin per pound increase primarily reflects improved margin from a better mix of high margin products and operational improvements.
-Focus on increased production yield and the use of regrind and recycled materials was instrumental to generating the operating improvements achieved.
+Gross margin per pound sold increased from 11.1 cents for the three months ended October 29, 2011 to 13.9 cents for the three months ended November 3, 2012 due to operational improvements and efficiencies from the turnaround effort in the Custom Sheet and Rollstock segment along with a shift to higher margin business.
+Focus on increased production yield and the use of recycled materials was instrumental to generating the operating improvements achieved.

 Special Items and Discontinued Operations